StevenPeutz/WebData-UX_Projects/ImprovedProxy-facebook_ads/fb-ads-data-guide.md

 </br>
 Another thing we need is strong converting (landing)page to function as an interstitial between the facebook ad and the website we are the affiliate for.</br>
 </br>
 The way to go here is either create a new page to perfectly match with the message and created expectations within your ads.
-Or just look at your analytics data and choose the pages that has the highest % of affiliate link clicks.
+Or just look at your analytics data and choose the pages that has the highest % of affiliate link clicks.</br>
 </br>
 **The advantages of working with an interstitial page:**</br>
 - you can lead one ad to a page were several competing (affiliate) products can be compared and chosen by your visitors.</br>